Pet behavior guide

 What barking at strangers usually means

 For many dogs, barking is communication before it becomes a problem.
 It may signal uncertainty, territorial instinct, protective behavior, frustration, or over-excitement.
+The AKC's overview of dog barking at people covers how context and body language shape what each bark actually means.

 A useful owner question is not “How do I stop the bark instantly?” but “What is my dog trying to change in this moment?”
 That answer shapes the right response.